AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 We aim to establish that **STLC** is a category, and that `(Tm _ A)`{.agda} and `(A ∈ _)`{.agda} are presheaves on it.
 This is significantly more complicated than what we have seen for **OPE**.
 Identity and composition for substitutions are actually defined using embeddings, thus proving properties of substitution involves a proving a variety of lemmas about their interaction with embedding.

-The categorical structure of proof obligations is less clear here; although we have clear goals (category and presheaf laws), this author is unaware of a compact and abstract interpretation of our process of building **STLC** around **OPE**.
+The categorical structure of proof obligations is less clear here; although we have clear goals (category and presheaf laws), this author is unaware of a compact and abstract explanation of the process of building **STLC** around **OPE**.
 In [@benton2012strongly], substitution laws are constructed the same way as here, but the authors of Ibid. also do not provide a semantic explanation.
 For contrast, see [@altenkirch2016normalisation], where substitutions are given first as part of the syntax, and renamings (an alternative of embeddings) are defined later as a subcategory.

-The key characteristic of the lemmas is the following: there are four different operations of composing embeddings and substitutions, since there are two choices for both arguments.
-We define the `_ₑ∘ₛ_`{.agda} operation here:
+There are four different operations of composing embeddings and substitutions, since there are two choices for both arguments.
+We define the missing `_ₑ∘ₛ_`{.agda} operation here:

 ~~~{.agda}
     _∘ₑ_  : OPE Δ Σ → OPE Γ Δ → OPE Γ Σ -- defined in Chapter 4.3